crcdng/weather_app/README.md

 ## Order of implementation: Domain -> Data -> UI

 Start with the Domain layer because the other layers depend on it.
-Then implement the Data layer, which has most of the implementation and requires more work handling API responses, writing tests, dealing with errors.
+Then implement the Data layer, which has most of the implementation and requires more work handling API responses, writing tests and dealing with errors.
 The user interface including Flutter state management comes last (or can be designed in parallel).

 Implement the Domain Layer